wrmay/jet-data-acquisition/README.md

 }
 ```

 The Jet pipeline running within the IMDG/Jet node treats the "puts" to the IMDG map as input events.
 These are routed to a service that is hosted in python and running on the same machine (it could also be on a different host).
 Using gRPC's 2 way event streaming protocol, `AudioSample` objects are serialized using protobuf protocol and sent to the (python) Audio Analyzer service.
 The Audio Analyzer service performs the requisite calculations and sends back one `AudioSummary` for each source + second (i.e. for each input event).
-The Jet pipeline then prints the summaries to the console.
+The Jet pipeline then exports the summaries to the Prometheus time series DB and prints them to the console.

 In a more realistic application, the Jet pipeline would  forward the summaries on to a different system for further analysis and /or perform monitoring and alerting directly within the pipeline.